sirasmu/CommandLineFun/editing_file_from_powershell.md

 `notepad editing_file_from_powershell.md`

 is only goind to launch the editor within Windows.
-Meaning that I will have to look for a command-line based editor similar to nano or vim.
+Meaning that I will have to look for a command-line based editor similar to Nano or Vim.

 ## 2017-10-18 13:20